hashobject/perun.io/resources/guides/built-ins.md

 ### global-metadata

 Global metadata is data that applies to your whole site, like its `:base-url`, or the `:doc-root` for your files, or the site's `:site-title`.
-This task reads an edn file containing values like this, and makes those values accessible to later tasks.
+This task reads an EDN file containing values like this, and makes those values accessible to later tasks.
 Basic usage is `(global-metadata)`, and its only option is:

-- `:filename` --- The name of the edn file to read, `"perun.base.edn"` by default
+- `:filename` --- The name of the EDN file to read, `"perun.base.edn"` by default

 -----